LogoLogo

 • Fast incremental deploys that use Garden's versioning system in combination with Pulumi stack tags to implement efficient service status checks.

-We strongly recommend that you learn about Pulumi (if you haven't already) before using it with Garden.
+We strongly recommend that you (if you haven't already) before using it with Garden.

 How it works